TasumLuke/Research-Analytics-Platform/README.md

 docker run -p 8080:80 research-analytics-platform:latest
 ```

-You can also add a `docker-compose.yml` if you include a backend service.

----

 ## 9 — Testing, linting & CI
 Some suggestions to keep the codebase healthy:
 - Use `vitest` or `jest` for unit tests.